pta2002/raytracer/README.md

 ## How to Run:

 * For easy use it's advised to install [CLion](https://www.jetbrains.com/clion/download/#section=windows)
 * Use the Build Function to compile everything.
-Otherwise run the `run.sh` script for easy use on linux
+Otherwise, run the `run.sh` script for easy use on linux
 * Run `./vi-rt models/*.json` to generate a output image of the model as long as there's a `.json` file of it

 ## Authors